dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 Other possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power managment, obviously much safer to turn off CFG-Lock).
 When this happens, there's a couple fixes:

-* Enable `AppleXcpmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU itself and likely the cause of the stall though can be unstable.
-Clover equivalent is `KernelPm`
-* Enable `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within AppleIntelCPUPowerManagment which can be unstable.
-Clover equivalent is `AppleIntelCPUPM`
 * [Fixing CFG Lock](post-install/msr-lock.md)
-   * Recommended solution

-# Still waiting on root device
+* Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment repectively.
+Not recommeneded long term solution as this can cause instability.

+Other other possible problem is IRQ conflicts, Clover has plenty of different fixes that it can apply without you directly setting them.
+This makes it much more difficult when converting from Clover to OpenCore though luckily CorpNewt's also got a fix: [SSDTTime](https://github.com/corpnewt/SSDTTime)'s FixHPET option

 * Gernally seen as a USB error, couple ways to fix:
    * if you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use we recommend making a [USBmap](https://github.com/corpnewt/USBMap).
 CorpNewt also has a guide for this: [USBmap Guide](https://usb-map.gitbook.io/project/)